 If you're a Nobel winner, there's absolutely no escaping this peculiar Swedish tradition.
-Because December 13th tends to coincide with Nobel Prize week in Sweden, the Nobel laureates traditionally get woken up in their Stockholm hotel rooms by Lucia and her fellow singers.
+Because December 13th is just a few days after the Nobel Prize gets handed out in Sweden, the Nobel laureates traditionally get woken up in their Stockholm hotel rooms by Lucia and her fellow singers.

 Nobel laureate Carl E Wieman and his wife in 2001.
 Photo: Agnes Henriksson Fjeldstad/TT